 Alternatively, if the above measures prove ineffective in resolving the issue amicably, you may consider changing your employment as a last resort.
 However, be aware that other employers may also impose a vaccination requirement at the point of recruitment or advertisement for new hires, if all existing employees in the same role are fully vaccinated from 1 October 2021 onwards.

 What Can You Do If You Believe that You have been Unfairly Treated at Work, or Unfairly Dismissed From Work, For Refusing to Get Vaccinated/Tested?

 You may approach your union or MOM for advice if you feel that you have been treated unfairly by your employer over COVID-19 vaccinations and testing at your workplace.

-Your employer should not terminate or threaten to terminate the service of an employee on the ground of declining vaccination or COVID-19 testing.
-Generally, your employer can terminate you by giving the required notice or salary in lieu of notice.
+Your employer should not terminate or threaten to terminate the service of an employee on the sole ground of declining vaccination or testing.
+However, employers may contractually terminate your employment if you are unvaccinated and fail to comply with reasonable vaccination-differentiated workplace measures.
+For instance, if you refuse to undergo mandatory testing even though it is part of the company’s policy.
+Generally, your employer has the right to terminate your employment by giving the required notice or salary in lieu of notice.
 In doing so, your employer does not have to state the reason for termination.

 If you are an employee covered under the Employment Act and believe that you have been unfairly or wrongfully dismissed, you may consider resolving the matter internally.
 This could be done by arranging a meeting with your Human Resources department to find out why you have been dismissed, or lodge an internal complaint against the alleged unfair treatment.